HigherOrderCO/Kind/README.md

 [JavaScript compiler]:https://github.com/moonad/FormCoreJS/blob/master/FmcToJs.js

-### Fun!
+### Market Readiness

-For a programming language to be fun, it can't be too serious.
-It must have great supporting tools such as a package manager, an editor.
-It must have friendly error messages.
-It must have a fast type-checker.
-It must have a non-cryptic syntax that everyone can use and understand.
-It must be stable and provide long term support.
-All of these are non-goals for many of the existing alternatives, but are high priorities for Formaltiy.
+For a programming language to be used in real-world applications, it must satisfy certain minimal requirements.
+It must have a great package manager, a good editor, friendly error messages, a fast compiler and a clear, non-cryptic syntax that everyone can use and understand.
+All of these are non-goals for some of the existing alternatives, but are high priorities for Formality.

 Usage
 -----